dagraham/timemate/notes.md

 - [ ] Add "details" to Account?
 Or another related Table with fields for phone, email, address, ...?
 Or perhaps nothing?

 - [ ] rename_account: argument row.
 Prompt for changes with old_name as default.
+Avoid duplicates

-- [ ] update_time: argument row. options name, memo, status?, datetime, timedelta
+- [ ] update_time: argument row. options account_name, memo, status?, datetime, timedelta

+- [ ] allow range of weeks in report-week with prompt like report-month

+- [ ] allow fuzzy (%LIKE%) matches in report-account

-- [ ] Don't automatically archive_timers, but have a command to make inactive a selected one.
+- [x] Don't automatically archive_timers, but have a command to make inactive a selected one.
 When timer-start is called with a paused timer for which the start_time is less than the current date, create a copy of the timer with the current datetime as the start_time and 0 as the timedelta.

+- [ ] User errors
+    - An account should actually be regarded as the same as another account.
+Merge?

+- [ ] setup.py